MuddyMaps/MuddyMaps.js/README.md

 $ Python -m SimpleHTTPServer 8001
 ```

+Now you can visit your visualization at http://localhost:8001

 When you're finished using the HTTP server, go back to the terminal and safely terminate the HTTP server with `ctrl + c`.